 Italian culture course

-Who can attend an Italian culture course by our Italian language school
+Who can attend an Italian culture course

 The Italian culture course are open to foreign students who have a medium/advanced and advanced level (level B1, B2, C1 and C2) of Italian.
-The Italian culture course are offered also to Italian teachers abroad who want to deepen their knowledge of cultural aspects of Italy.
+The Italian culture course is offered also to Italian teachers abroad who want to deepen their knowledge of cultural aspects of Italy.

-What does it mean to study the Italian culture and why study it
+What does it mean to study the Italian culture

 “Per insegnare bisogna emozionare.
 Molti però pensano ancora che se ti diverti non impari.”